lnds/lnds-content/_posts/2013-03-23-expectativas.markdown

 **¿Qué quieren los usuarios?**

-{% block quote  Steve Jobs http://www.inc.com/magazine/19890401/5602.html "An interview with Steven Jobs, Inc.'s Entrepreneur of the Decade, Abril 1989" %}
+{% blockquote  Steve Jobs http://www.inc.com/magazine/19890401/5602.html "An interview with Steven Jobs, Inc.'s Entrepreneur of the Decade, Abril 1989" %}
 You can't just ask customers what they want and then try to give that to them.
 By the time you get it built, they'll want something new.
 {% endblockquote %}